WooCommerce Critical Error – Checkout Page Failure

 Preventing Future Issues

-Preventing critical errors during WooCommerce checkout requires attention and consistency.
+Preventing critical errors during WooCommerce checkout.
 It’s about staying proactive rather than reactive.

 Regular Maintenance Practices

-Review error logs regularly.
-These logs give vital insight into what’s going wrong.
+Review error logs regularly, as they give vital insight into what’s going wrong.
 Use these logs to troubleshoot any headaches before they turn into critical errors.

 Take backups.
 Run backups weekly or after significant changes.
 You want a safety net.
 If things go sideways, restoring your site becomes straightforward.